aharonium/opensiddur.org/posts/HTML/prayers/collective-welfare/trouble/conflicts-over-sovereignty-and-dispossession/prayer-for-the-peace-of-jerusalem-by-rabbi-eliyahu-yosef-shear-yashuv-cohen.html.md

 <hr />

 The "Prayer for the Peace of Jerusalem" by the late chief rabbi of Ḥaifa, Eliyahu Yosef She'ar Yashuv Cohen zt"l (1927-2016), is often included in programs praying for peace in Jerusalem in periods of conflict.
 The text we have transcribed here is that <a href="http://www.unisyn.org.il/images/שבת-ירושלים/חוברת_תפילות_יום_ירושלים.pdf">found in the 2009 Jerusalem Day program</a> of the Union of Synagogues in Israel.
-We do not know whether the prayer was authored and published at an earlier date.
+We do not know whether the prayer was authored and published at an earlier date or whether it was composed by the chief rabbi of Haifa for <a href="https://www.bridgeofgold.com/%D7%A4%D7%A8%D7%95%D7%99%D7%A7%D7%98%D7%99%D7%9D-%D7%A2%D7%AA%D7%99%D7%93%D7%99%D7%99%D7%9D.html">this project</a>.
 A slightly different version can be heard sung in the recording by <a href="https://youtu.be/Tb8Q4mQdjgY">Ovadia Hamama</a>.

+In the United States, public documents by U.S. or foreign government officials or agencies are offered in the Public Domain and are not covered by copyright.

-English translation by Aharon Varady and niqqud corrections by Rabbi Dr. Seth (Avi) Kadish.
+English translation by Aharon Varady (shared CC BY-SA) and niqqud corrections by Rabbi Dr. Seth (Avi) Kadish.
 For an alternative English translation, see <a href="http://izionist.org/eng/prayer-peace-jerusalem/">here</a>.

 <h3>Source(s)</h3>